REFRACTIVE LENTICULE EXTRACTION SMALL INCISION LENTICULE EXTRACTION (ReLEx SMILE)

-Like any surgery, SMILE has side effects that you need to know about and carefully consider before deciding on having the surgery.
-Fortunately, SMILE is a very safe procedure and most of the side effects are mild and temporary.
+Like any other surgery, SMILE has side effects that you need to know about and carefully consider before deciding on having the surgery.
+Fortunately, ReLEx SMILE eye surgery is a very safe procedure and most of the side effects are mild and temporary.
 These include redness, dry eyes, discomfort, hazy vision, fluctuating vision, haloes, glare, starbursts and light sensitivity.
 Over- or under-correction may occur, and additional surgery may be required in some cases.
 The serious side-effects that can result in permanent loss of vision are very rare, and these include severe inflammation, infection and cornea ectasia (weakening and thinning of the cornea).

 Imagine not having to fumble for your glasses to check the time when you open your eyes the first thing in the morning.
-Imagine not needing to your glasses and contact lenses to read, drive, use the computer, swim or scuba dive.
+Imagine not needing your glasses and contact lenses to read, drive, use the computer, swim or scuba dive.
 SMILE can give you this life-changing experience.

 However, it is important for you to have realistic expectations when considering SMILE for yourself.
 Stabilization of vision takes a few weeks or a few months, and varies from patient to patient.
 SMILE allows most patients to perform most of their everyday tasks without glasses or contact lenses, but in some cases, these corrective aids may still be required.

-SMILE cannot correct presbyopia, the age-related loss of near near vision due to a loss of autofocusing power of the eye.
+SMILE cannot correct presbyopia, the age-related loss of near vision due to a loss of the auto focusing power of the eye.
 With or without SMILE, most patients will require glasses for reading after the age of 45.
 Some people choose a vision correction method called monovision, which leaves one eye slightly short-sighted to allow for close work, while the other eye is adjusted for distance vision.
 Monovison works well for many patients, and your eye doctor will help you decide if you are suitable for this.